kmonsoor/blog.kmonsoor.com/content/articles/tech/generate-er-diagram-from-sql-database.md

+---
 Title: [Step-by-step][How to] Generate ER diagram from a PostgreSQL (or any) database
 Date: 2014-12-18
-Modified: 2015-12-01
+Modified: 2016-02-07
 Category: Tech
-Tags: db, db-schema, dbms, diagram, ER-diagram, graphviz, java, postgresql, programming, rdbms, schema, schemaspy, visualization
+Tags: sql, db, dbms, diagram, ER-diagram, graphviz, java, postgresql, programming, rdbms, schema, schemaspy, visualization
 Slug: generate-er-diagram-from-sql-database
 Status: published
 Summary: When you are "study"-ing someone else's database, and the database has more than 20 tables, you are in trouble to understand what goes where.
 Now, imagine a database with 300+ tables.
 It's like spaghetti, but not enjoyable.
 Rather, horrific.
+---

 When you are "study"-ing (for whatever reason) someone else's database, and the database has more than 20 tables, you are in trouble to understand what goes where.